petar-v/gradienttopbar/README.md

 - [ ] Refactor
 - [ ] Add a contributions and run from source guides
 - [ ] Add a demo video
 - [ ] Figure out reliable testing methods or at least unit tests
-- [ ] Add gradient settings
 - [ ] Make it work with something like tiling when the window occupies the whole top horizontally (to test with Tiling Assistant)

 # Credits